radical-cybertools/radical.saga/doc/_sources/library/context.txt

     The type for this context has to be set to "MyProxy" in the constructor, i.e., ``saga.Context("MyProxy")``.

-.. data::  saga.context.SERVER
+.. data::  saga.context.server

     The hostname of the myproxy server.
     This is equivalent to ``myproxy-logon --pshost``.

-.. data::  saga.context.USER_ID
+.. data::  saga.context.user_id

     The username for the delegated proxy.
     This is equivalent to ``myproxy-logon --username``.

-.. data::  saga.context.LIFE_TIME
+.. data::  saga.context.life_time

     The lifetime of the delegated proxy.
     This is equivalent to ``myproxy-logon --proxy_lifetime`` (default is 12h).

-.. data::  saga.context.USER_PASS
+.. data::  saga.context.user_pass

     The password for the delegated proxy.